ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       * Verify other model components look as expected
     -
   * - 17.0
-    - * Verify SQ-LNS is correctly targeted based on subnational location and criteria
+    - * Verify SQ-LNS targeting matches expected population
       * Verify stunting, wasting vary with SQ-LNS exposure
       * Verify other model components look as expected
     -
   * - 18.0
-    - * Test for best child intervention
+    - * Verify SQ-LNS effect modification changes as expected with targeting
+      * Verify stunting, wasting vary with SQ-LNS exposure
+      * Verify other model components look as expected
     -
   * - 19.0
-    - * Confirm that for the optimal child intervention, MMS alone or MMS+BEP are still always scaled up first
-    -
-  * - 20.0
     - * Confirm that results for production runs match expected outputs
     -